How to Protect your Home During a Dust Storm

 However, if you have asthma, allergies, or COPD, the dust can be particularly aggravating.
 Dust can also get into your eyes, creating significant irritation.

 Fortunately, there are ways to protect your home and your health during dust storm season...

 Regular PreparationYou can’t always be there when a storm comes along but taking these preventative steps will help keep a home safe and reduce the chances of harm to your property.

 Trim Your TreesOne of the most common threats that people face during a storm of any type, including dust storms, is from falling trees and branches.
-A heavy branch can create damage to property, including cars and the home, but more importantly, it can cause a significant injury.
+A heavy branch can create damage to property, including cars and the home, but more importantly, it can cause significant injury.
 Maintaining trees is something you should do throughout the year, but it is particularly crucial during the storm season.

-Dust storms come on quickly and usually strike with little to no notice, so you obviously won’t have time to trim a large dead branch before a storm.
+Dust storms come on quickly and usually strike with little to no notice, so you won’t have time to trim a large dead branch just before a storm hits.
 Instead, take an afternoon every year to trim branches and keep the trees on your property healthy, especially the ones near your house, driveway, and storage buildings.
 If you are concerned about the safety of your tree, have a professional look at the tree and cut branches if needed.
 Generally speaking, if your trees look healthy, they will be ready to weather the heavy winds of a dust storm.

 Keep the Roof in Good ShapeThe high winds from dust storms can be particularly damaging to your home, and if you have shingles that are loose or starting to peel, they can quickly be removed by the extreme wind.
 Make sure your roof is in tip-top shape and you’ll be less likely to need repairs after a major wind storm.
 Regularly inspect the windows and replace any shingles that look worn.
 Again, if you’re not sure whether you can handle this task, have a professional do it for you.